VEZY/PlantBiophysics.jl/docs/src/concepts/package_design.md

 To simulate a process for a component models we need to parameterize it with a given model.

 Let's instantiate a [`LeafModels`](@ref) with the model of Farquhar et al. (1980) for the photosynthesis and the model of Medlyn et al. (2011) for the stomatal conductance.
-THe corresponding structures are `Fvcb()` and `Medlyn()` respectively.
+The corresponding structures are `Fvcb()` and `Medlyn()` respectively.

 ```@example usepkg
 LeafModels(photosynthesis = Fvcb(), stomatal_conductance = Medlyn(0.03, 12.0))
 ```

 !!! tip
     We see that we only instantiated the [`LeafModels`](@ref) for the photosynthesis and stomatal conductance processes.
 What about the radiation interception and the energy balance?
 Well there is no need to give models if we have no intention to simulate them.
+In this case they are defines as `missing` by default.

 OK so what happened here?
-We provided a instance of models to the processes.
+We provided an instance of models to the processes.
 But why Fvcb has no parameters and Medlyn has two?
 Well, models usually provide default values for their parameter.
 We can see that the `Fvcb` model as actually a lot of parameters:

 ```@example usepkg
 fieldnames(Fvcb)